VTXRyder1300C/EJS_Challenge/README.md

 #To Run:

+-Use terminal: npm i

 -Navigate to directory

--user terminal: npm i

 -node app.js